dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 **XGBoost4J-Spark-GPU** is a project aiming to accelerate XGBoost distributed training on Spark from end to end with GPUs by leveraging the ``Spark-Rapids`` project.

-``Spark-Rapids`` is the RAPIDS Accelerator for Apache Spark leverages GPUs to accelerate processing via the `RAPIDS libraries <https://rapids.ai/>`_, for more details, please refer to the `spark-rapids <https://nvidia.github.io/spark-rapids/>`_ page.
+``Spark-Rapids`` is the RAPIDS Accelerator for Apache Spark, which leverages GPUs to accelerate processing via the `RAPIDS libraries <https://rapids.ai/>`_, for more details, please refer to the `spark-rapids <https://nvidia.github.io/spark-rapids/>`_ page.